 - Quit smoking.
 If a woman smokes, she should quit.
 Smoking is linked to a decline in estrogen levels.
 Women who smoke reach menopause about 2 years earlier than nonsmokers.
 Smoking doubles a woman's odds of developing heart disease and is a major risk factor for osteoporosis.

 - Eat fish, especially oily fish, at least twice a week (about 8 ounces/week).
 Oily fish such as salmon, mackerel, and sardines are rich in the omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 Consumption of these fatty acids is linked to a reduced risk of sudden death and death from coronary artery disease.
-Women with heart disease may also consider taking a daily dietary supplement of 850 - 1,000 mg of EPA and DHA.

 - Use little or no salt in your foods.
 Reducing sodium (salt) can lower blood pressure and decrease the risk of hypertension, heart disease, and heart failure.